syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 You can group the resource order by `Date` or order by `Resource` using the [ResourceGroupType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.ResourceGroupType.html) property of `SfScheduler`.

-N>You can group the resource order only in the day, week, and work week views.
+N>You can group the resource order in the day, week, work week, timeline day, timeline week, timeline workweek and timeline month views.

 ### Resource